RoniF-pixel/Python-Projects/Automatidata/README.md

+## NYC Taxi Tipping Behavior Prediction
-Automatidata works with its clients to transform their unused and stored data into useful solutions, such as performance dashboards, customer-facing tools, strategic business insights, and more.
-They specialize in identifying a client’s business needs and utilizing their data to meet those business needs.
+**Automatidata** partners with clients to transform unused or stored data into actionable insights and practical tools—including performance dashboards, customer-facing applications, and strategic analytics.
+In this project, Automatidata is consulting for the New York City Taxi and Limousine Commission (TLC), the agency responsible for regulating NYC's yellow taxis and for-hire vehicles.
-Automatidata is consulting for the New York City Taxi and Limousine Commission (TLC).
-New York City TLC is an agency responsible for licensing and regulating New York City's taxi cabs and for-hire vehicles.We are asked to build a machine learning model to predict if a customer will not leave a tip.
-They want to use the model in an app that will alert taxi drivers to customers who are unlikely to tip, since drivers depend on tips.

-- The goal of this project was to create a multiple linear regression and random forest model to predict high rider gratuity or not.
-This project utilized yellow taxi trips taken in New York City during 2017.
-The final random forest model performed with 68% accuracy and 67% precision determining what features were most important in separating low tippers from high tippers. from this dataset:
+## Project Overview
+TLC requested a machine learning model to predict whether a passenger is likely to leave a tip, with the goal of alerting taxi drivers in real-time through an app.
+Given that many drivers depend heavily on gratuities to make a living, identifying low- and high-tipping passengers could help drivers better manage their income potential.

+The model was developed using NYC Yellow Taxi trip data from 2017, consisting of over 22,000 unique trips and 18 features.
+These include trip duration, distance, tolls, fare amounts, payment type, and vendor information.

+## Motivation
-- According to salary.com the average salary for a New York Taxi Driver is around $45,000.
-This salary is significantly low compared to a median rent value of $6,500 per month.
-It is important to understand what factors encourage riders to leave tips in order to help drivers obtain a livable wage.
+According to Salary.com, the average annual salary for a New York City taxi driver is about $45,000, while median monthly rent exceeds $6,500.
+This economic imbalance emphasizes the need to better understand factors that influence tipping behavior, potentially empowering drivers to optimize income and improve service outcomes.

-- The NYC Taxi and Limousine Commission data came from NYC.gov.
-The data consisted of approximately 22k unique trips and 18 features.
-The features included information on trip duration and destination, vendor used, toll information, and payment type.
-The bar chart below shows the breakdown of how many generous tippers (>20%) versus non-generous tippers that exist in the data set.
+## Data Preparation
+Key data processing steps included:

+#### Feature Engineering:

+  - Calculated tip percentage and flagged "generous tippers" (>20% tip).
+  - Created a binary variable for rush hour trips.

+#### Data Cleaning:

+  - Removed redundant or irrelevant columns.
+  - Converted data types as needed for model compatibility.

+A bar chart was generated to visualize the ratio of generous to non-generous tippers

 ![image](https://github.com/RoniF-pixel/Projects/assets/121540731/c348cb1e-8e1b-4d7d-92f1-f94a42b0d1c2)

-- Features were engineered to represent tip percent, generous tippers and if a ride was taken during rush hour or not.
-Multiple redundant columns were dropped and reformatted into the proper data type.
-- A random forest model comprising 300 decision trees was used to determine feature importance in who would tip generously or not.
-The below plot shows that VendorID, predicted_fare, mean_duration, and mean_distance are the most important features, but we don't know how they influence tipping.
-This would require further exploration.
-It is interesting that VendorID is the most predictive feature.
-This seems to indicate that one of the two vendors tends to attract more generous customers.
-The overall model performed with 68% accuracy and 67% precision.
+## Modeling Approach
+Two models were developed:

+  1. Multiple Linear Regression – Provided a baseline and interpretability.
+  2. Random Forest Classifier – A more robust, non-linear approach, comprising 300 decision trees.

+The random forest model achieved:

+  - 68% accuracy
+  - 67% precision (in identifying generous tippers)

+## Feature Importance
+The most influential features identified by the random forest model were:

+    - VendorID
+    - predicted_fare
+    - mean_duration
+    - mean_distance

+Interestingly, VendorID was the most predictive variable, suggesting that certain vendors may attract more generous passengers—a finding that warrants further investigation.

 ![auto-important](https://github.com/RoniF-pixel/Projects/assets/121540731/107ae1fd-16c1-4268-9b57-12332020a71a)

-- This model can benefit Taxi Drivers in knowing if they will be tipped generously or not; however, running a parametric model will help to determine how much each variable will influence the actual price of the tip.
-In the future, adding more information on a rider’s past tipping behavior may also be beneficial in helping the stakeholder address their business problem.
+## Implications and Next Steps
+This model provides a practical tool for NYC taxi drivers to anticipate tipping behavior and manage expectations.
+However:

+   - A parametric model could help quantify the exact influence of each variable on tip size.
+   - Adding rider history (e.g., previous tipping behavior) could significantly enhance model performance.
+   - Further exploration is needed to understand why certain features (like VendorID) matter most.

+## Conclusion
+This project highlights how machine learning can support real-world decision-making in urban transport settings.
+By helping drivers anticipate tipping likelihood, the model contributes toward making taxi driving a more sustainable and data-informed profession.